Our mission is make teachers better.

 Educa provides private learning communities for early learning services and schools.
 Staff and parents login online or via our free app.

-Educators document and share with families and their peers, and work on their own professional development.
+Educators document and share with families, manage all aspects of their educational program and work on their own professional development.

 Children benefit immensely from differentiated learning and interactions with teachers who understand them.

-- A constant focus on each child’s unique identity
+- A consistent focus on each child’s unique identity

 - Parent participation in the process